VermiIIi0n/GPTBot/README.md

 You can use config file, command parameters or interactive input to set these values.

-By default, `gptbot` will look for files named `config.json` and `session.json` in the user cache directory.
+By default, `gptbot` will look for files named `config.json` and `session.json` in the user config and cache directory.

 ```bash
 gptbot -c /path/to/config.json  # Use a config file